moxystudio/node-token-dealer/README.md

 Calls `fn(token, exhaust)` with the most appropriate `token` from `tokens` and a `exhaust` function that you may call to signal that the token is exhausted.

 Basically the only thing you must do is call `exhaust(reset, [retry])` whenever you know that the token may not be used again until `reset` (timestamp in ms).
-Additionally, you may retry if the operation you were trying to do with the token failed because the token was exhausted, causing `fn` to be called again with another token.
+Additionally, you may retry if the operation you were trying to do failed because the token was exhausted, causing `fn` to be called again with another token.

 Here's an example from a request to the [GitHub API](https://developer.github.com/v3/#rate-limiting) using [got](https://www.npmjs.com/package/got):